gregorydlogan/opencast/docs/guides/admin/docs/configuration/basic.md

 By default, only connections from the local machine are accepted by Opencast.
 You want to change this if the system should be accessible within a network.

-First, find the property `org.opencastproject.server.url` in your `custom.properties` configuration file and set it to your own domain name:
+First, find the property `org.opencast.server.url` in your `custom.properties` configuration file and set it to your own domain name:

-    org.opencastproject.server.url=http://example.com:8080
+    org.opencast.server.url=http://example.com:8080

 *Note:* This value will be written to all generated mediapackages and thus cannot be changed easily for already processed media.
 At least not without an extra amount of work involving modifications to the database.
 That is why you